-NOTE: The HRM-Pro series accessory must be paired to the epix watch using ANT+ technology.
+NOTE: The HRM-Pro accessory must be paired to the tactix device using ANT® technology.

-You can use your compatible epix watch paired with the HRM-Pro series accessory to provide real-time feedback about your cross-country skiing performance.
+Power is the force you generate while skiing.
 The power output is measured in watts.
 Factors that affect power include your speed, elevation changes, wind, and snow conditions.
 You can use power output to measure and improve your skiing performance.